keploy/community-blog/clnjy04d6000809mkgoqf1otp.md

 ### **How do I ensure that my API tests are maintainable?**

 To create maintainable tests, modularize them into smaller, reusable components, keep test data separate from the scripts, and continuously review and refactor your test suites to avoid redundancy and flakiness.

+### **What are the challenges of API test automation?**

+Challenges include setup effort, test maintenance, flaky dependencies, and test data management.
+These can be solved with mocks, parameterization, and regular review.

+### **How do I keep API tests maintainable long-term?**

+Modularize your tests, separate data from scripts, document thoroughly, and review test suites regularly to avoid redundancy.